arkadiko-dao/arkadiko-automate/README.md

 12. Use UI to fund your account with STX and DIKO
 13. Use UI to register job with contract name `ST3KCNDSWZSFZCC6BE4VA9AXWXC9KEB16FBTRK36T.job-diko-liquidation-pool-mocknet`
 14. Use UI to register job with contract name `ST3KCNDSWZSFZCC6BE4VA9AXWXC9KEB16FBTRK36T.job-test-mocknet`
+15. Deploy jobs with `node deploy-jobs-mocknet.js`
-15. Use script to execute job `node main.js`
+16. Use script to execute job `node main.js`